-Profile Trail to Calloway Peak and down Daniel Boone Scout Trail to the Parkway, Approx. 7.5 miles, estimated 6 hrs.
+Profile Trail to Calloway Peak and down Daniel Boone Scout Trail to the Parkway, Approx 7.5 miles, estimated 6 hrs.
 Total climb of over 2,300 ft.
-The scenic lower part of the trail is easy, then, there is a steady 3.4-mile uphill climb with rocky terrain near Shanty Springs to Calloway Peak where there are 360-degree vistas at 5,964' elevation.
+The scenic lower part of the trail is easy, then, there is a steady 3.4 mile uphill climb with rocky terrain near Shanty Springs to Calloway Peak where there are 360 degree vistas at 5,964' elevation.
 Rocky and Strenuous, experienced hikers only.
-3 easy ladders on the ascent, 3 more on the descent, hike down past aircraft wreckage and more overlooks to the Tanawha Trail.
+3 ladders on the ascent, 3 more on the descent, hike down past aircraft wreckage and more overlooks to the Tanawha Trail.
 No serious water crossings.
 Bring water, snacks, and lunch.
-Hiking sticks are suggested.
-Pre-registration with hike leader is required to ensure enough cars are spotted.
+Hiking sticks are highly recommended.
+Spot cars at Boone Fork Parking.